SohhamSeal/VLabs_Mangagement_Experiments-1-2/graph-project/Experiments/law of demand/experiment/procedure.md

 3. Read and understand the labels required for graph axes <br>
 <img src="assets/images/3.png"><br>

-4. Read and understand the equation demand equation and how a point in plotted on the graph<br>
+4. Read and understand the demand equation and how a point in plotted on the graph<br>
 <img src="assets/images/4.png"><br>

 5. Understand how the demand changes when a different price is considered<br>